olliephillips/slippytrumpet.io/content/about/index.md

 +++
-date = "2015-06-20T14:02:37+02:00"
+date = "2019-11-11T14:02:37+02:00"
 title = "About"
 hidden = true
 +++

-My blog on the technologies that ~~have been messing with me~~ I've been messing with.
+Hi there!
+This is my blog on the technologies that ~~have been messing with me~~ I've been messing with.

-I do a lot of messing.
-I pick stuff up and put it down.
-I don’t always finish stuff.
-But this is how I learn.
-In fact most of the good stuff I’ve done in my career has roots in something I’ve simply been meddling with at some point, usually much earlier.

-I find bigger ideas take time to come together and are usually made up of many smaller ones.
-Stepping stones if you like.
+I'm a versatile software developer with strong operations and infrastructure expertise.
+I've been developing mainly in Go (#golang) since 2014, most recently in financial services.

+I have varied and broad experience in financial, commercial and IT functions and am an excellent communicator with proven ability to work cross-functionally and at all levels of the organisation, and am equally at home building and implementing solutions or scoping and leading their delivery.

+I'm also a qualified accountant (ACMA): I moved into software full time about 12 years ago after I disrupted myself.

 The name "slippytrumpet"?
 That's a reference to motorcyling and Triumph - and a whole different story.
 One I hope to come back to.
+Plus the domain was doing nothing and the renewal fees are too expensive to have it do nothing.

+I'm in the market for new contracts and new opportunities at the moment, so it's no coincidence that I'm cranking the blog posts out again.
+Some people call it content marketing, but my mum says it's cyncial and I should be ashamed of myself.

+On a plus side, many people have expressed their liking for my particular sense of humour on here, Twitter and Linkedin over the years, by unfollowing me.